cyber-dojo-retired/down/README.md

 # cyberdojo/down docker image

-- A simple rack server to display a 'server down' message when upgrading
+- A simple rack service to display a 'server down' message when upgrading

-To build the down-app on the server:
+To build and run the down-app, on the server:

 ```
 curl -sSL https://get.docker.com/ | sh